mmoamenn/Assertive-Touch/README.md

-# FloatingShortcutButton_Android
+# AssertiveTouch_Android

-Android library that show a floating button in your app screens you can drag and drop it in any location of the screen and on presse in it navigate to any location in the screen.
+Assertive Touch is a library that lets you create a floating button which shows in your app screens.
+You can drag and drop it anywhere in your application and you can configure it on runtime to navigate through your predefined shortcuts.

 **Installing**